lg-technical/lg-interview-08092017/README.md

     "courseId"  :   "some_string_with",
-    "type"      :   "type of request (init, save or finish)" , "score"     :   "optional int parameter with user score", "timestamp" :   "ISO-8601 date time when request was issued" }
+    "type"      :   "type of request (init, save or finish)" , "score"     :   "optional int parameter with user score", "timestamp" :   "ISO-8601 date time when request was issued (any timezone)" }
 ```